Structs

 Create struct instances using literal syntax with named fields:

-temp person Person = Person{
+mut person = Person{

 name: "Alice",